What We Analyze

 Monthly Payment Suppression / Hidden Costs

-This involves the builder and/or its affiliated mortgage company presenting artificially low monthly payment estimates that exclude or minimize property taxes, insurance, HOA dues, and other costs.
+This involves the builder and/or its affiliated mortgage company presenting monthly payment estimates that exclude or minimize major recurring costs — property taxes, insurance, HOA dues, and other carrying expenses.

 critical